-What is Diabetic Retinopathy?
+What Is Diabetic Retinopathy?

-What Are Common Animal Models For Diabetic Retinopathy?
+Common Animal Models for Diabetic Retinopathy Research

 - db/db mouse (BKS.Cg-Leprdb/db) – type 2 diabetes model: Genetic leptin receptor deficiency produces obesity, insulin resistance, and sustained hyperglycaemia on a type 2 metabolic syndrome background.
-Retinal neurovascular changes develop more slowly than in the STZ model but more closely replicate the metabolic context of human type 2 DR. Optomotor-based visual acuity decline is trackable across the natural disease progression, and the db/db model has been used to assess the synergistic impact of dyslipidaemia on retinal function by combining hyperglycaemia with poloxamer-induced hypercholesterolaemia (Johnston et al, 2023, Sci Rep).
-A cross-model longitudinal comparison of db/db, Ins2Akita, and STZ mice confirmed visual acuity loss and retinal thinning across all three paradigms, with functional and structural changes correlating with blood glucose levels (Sheskey et al, 2021, Invest Ophthalmol Vis Sci).
+Retinal neurovascular changes develop more slowly than in the STZ model but more closely replicate the metabolic context of human type 2 DR. Optomotor-based visual acuity decline is trackable across the natural disease progression, and the db/db model has been used to assess the synergistic impact of dyslipidaemia on retinal function by combining hyperglycaemia with poloxamer-induced hypercholesterolaemia (Johnston et al, 2023, Sci Rep.).
+A cross-model longitudinal comparison of db/db, Ins2Akita, and STZ mice confirmed visual acuity loss and retinal thinning across all three paradigms, with functional and structural changes correlating with blood glucose levels (Sheskey et al, 2021, Invest Ophthalmol Vis Sci.).

 - Ins2Akita mouse – spontaneous type 1 diabetes model: A point mutation in the insulin-2 gene causes misfolding and ER stress in pancreatic beta cells, leading to progressive hyperglycaemia from approximately four weeks of age.
 This model avoids the chemical toxicity concerns of STZ and replicates a more physiologically spontaneous onset of hyperglycaemia.
-Visual acuity loss is detectable by optomotor testing across the disease time course alongside retinal thinning (Sheskey et al, 2021, Invest Ophthalmol Vis Sci).
+Visual acuity loss is detectable by optomotor testing across the disease time course alongside retinal thinning (Sheskey et al, 2021, Invest Ophthalmol Vis Sci.).

 - Inflammatory retinopathy model (metabolic/vascular overlap): Models in which inflammatory retinopathy is induced in a metabolic or vascular disease context, combining elements of the DR pathobiology with innate immune activation.
 Such models are directly relevant to the immunomodulatory arm of DR research and have been used to test whether immune suppression translates to preserved optomotor performance (Kinuthia et al, 2025, JCI Insight).